christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Dionysus

 Dionysus, the Greek god of wine and resurrection, syncretized with Osiris by the Alexandrian School, mirrors the Jesus archetype through divine birth, liberation, and rebirth.
 Born to Zeus and a mortal, Dionysus parallels Jesus’ divine-human parentage (Matthew 1:18–25).
 His ecstatic rites and wine symbolism, akin to Jesus’ sacraments (John 2:1–11), offered spiritual freedom, while his death by Titans and resurrection echo Jesus’ crucifixion-resurrection.
 Betrayed by Pentheus (Bacchae), Dionysus ties to Mark Antony as Neos-Dionysos (Chapter 5), with serpent imagery (Orphic Hymns) linking to Aži Dahāka.
 His cult’s universal appeal prefigures Christianity’s monotheistic framework.
+The entire Jesus-as-Wine theme (turning water into wine, the Last Supper) is a direct usurpation and theological correction of the Dionysian cult by the Flavian chronographers.
+It established the Proto-Christ as the new, superior ecstatic wine-lord who demanded controlled, spiritual frenzy, not chaotic, physical frenzy.

 Attis